-- Faculty Members will provide an Annual Self-Evaluation, a current Professional Activities Summary, a current CV, and student course evaluations for the past year to their Department Chair, along with a peer observation of their teaching performance if they are a non-tenuretrack faculty member.
-Persons in tenure-track appointments, or persons preparing for a posttenure or promotion review, should have peer observations of their teaching performance as well, but would only need to submit them at the designated times during their respective review process. - 2.
+- Faculty Members will provide an Annual Self-Evaluation, a current Professional Activities Summary, a current CV, and student course evaluations for the past year to their Department Chair. - 2.
 The Department Chair will review and then forward these materials, including any supplemental materials set forth by the department, peer observations (if needed), as well as the Department Chair's recommendation, to the Dean of the College. - 3.
 The Dean of the College will review all materials and the Department Chair's recommendation. - a.
 In the event of a positive annual evaluation, the review process stops with the Dean evaluation. - b.
-In the event of a negative annual evaluation, the process will automatically proceed to the next step.

-- 4. The Dean of the College will forward all materials, including the Dean's recommendation, to the Provost. - 5.
+In the event of a negative annual evaluation, the process will proceed to the next step. - 4.
+The Dean of the College will forward all materials, including the Dean's recommendation, to the Provost. - 5.
 The Provost will review all materials and recommendations and advise the faculty member of the result of the evaluation.